UB Distinguished Professor

 Big Data; Access and Equity; International Education; Educational Policy; Large-Scale Assessment and Research; Leadership; STEM education; Higher Education; Race, Inequality, and Education; Social Justice; Psychometrics; Quantitative Research Methods; Program Evaluation; Social and Emotional Development

-Lee is a Fellow of the American Educational Research Association (AERA), a Fellow of the National Education Policy Center (NEPC), a Fellow of the Stanford University Center for Advanced Study in the Behavioral Sciences (CASBS), a Fulbright Global Scholar, and the World Education Research Association (WERA) and International Association for the Evaluation of Educational Achievement (IEA) visiting researcher.
-Lee is a Co-PI of the Center for Early Literacy and Responsible AI (CELaRAI): Innovating Beginning Reading Instruction for Culturally and Linguistically Diverse Learners (IES-funded research grant, 2024-29).
+Lee is a Fellow of the American Educational Research Association (AERA), a Fellow of the National Education Policy Center (NEPC), and a former Fellow of the Stanford University Center for Advanced Study in the Behavioral Sciences (CASBS).
+Recently he has engaged in international comparative education research as the Fulbright Global Scholar (Korea, Kazakhstan, and Vietnam), and as the World Education Research Association (WERA) and International Association for the Evaluation of Educational Achievement (IEA) Visiting Researcher (South Africa).
 He currently serves as the Chair of AERA International Relations Committee.